BLB Solicitors

 With ever-rising house prices, increasingly more estates are becoming liable to Inheritance Tax (IHT).
 For many people, Inheritance Tax planning has never been more important, helping you to make the most of the available exemptions and allowances.

-To discuss lifetime tax planning, Wills or Probate, our Lifetime Planning and Wills Team are available on 01225 755656.
-Alternatively, you can email them, or complete the Contact Form at the foot of this page.
+To discuss lifetime tax planning, Wills, or Probate, our Lifetime Planning and Wills Team are available on 01225 755656 or by completing the Contact Form below.

 For most of us, our home is our most valuable asset, and when we die, its value is the primary determining factor as to whether our estate is liable for Inheritance Tax (IHT).
 With skyrocketing house prices, increasingly more estates are exposed to IHT.